Trip25/100daysofcode/README.md

 -Completed links and buttons on Codecademy and a project called Summit.
 Now moving onto "Learn Secondary Navigation"

 ### Thoughts:
+-Learning more about UI is quite interesting and will consider a deeper understanding of it once I'm more familiar with CSS.

 ### Links to work / resources:
 https://jnd.org/signifiers_not_affordances/